pennersr/django-allauth/docs/providers.rst

 For Facebook both OAuth2 and the Facebook Connect Javascript SDK are supported.
 You can even mix the two.

-Advantage of the Javascript SDK may be a more streamlined user experience as you do not leave your site.
+An advantage of the Javascript SDK may be a more streamlined user experience as you do not leave your site.
 Furthermore, you do not need to worry about tailoring the login dialog depending on whether or not you are using a mobile device.
 Yet, relying on Javascript may not be